frederic-perez/AmE-dictionary/data/dictionary.md

 __outcast__ _n_
 __outcroppings__
 __outcry__ _n_ :eight: __1__ An exclamation or shout. __2__ A strong expression of public disapproval or anger. _Syn_ protest(s), protestation(s), complaints, howls of protest, objections _The public outcry over the bombing._
+__outdated items__ _I took all the outdated and close-to-outdated items from the fridge and dumped them in the trash can._
 __outdoor__ _8 pork sausages from British outdoor bred pigs (454g)._
 __outfield__ _(baseball)_
 __outfit<sup>1</sup>__ _n_ :two::hammer: (outfits)